Export outside the EU

-Find your goods’ commodity code - you’ll need this for your commercial invoice.
-The code affects any import duty that will be charged.
+Find your goods’ commodity code - you’ll need this for your export declaration and commercial invoice.

-Your courier or freight forwarder will ask you to complete a commercial invoice.
-When filling in the value of your goods, use the price you’re selling them for (listing separately any freight or export insurance you included in the price).
+When filling in the value of your goods on the invoice, use the price you’re selling them for.
+List separately any freight or export insurance you included in the price.
 For free samples, use the market value of the goods.

-Your courier or freight forwarder will use your commercial invoice to make an official customs declaration.
-Your goods can be held up in customs if the information you give isn’t accurate.
+Your transporter or customs agent will use your commercial invoice to make an export declaration.
+Your goods can be held up in customs if the information you give is not accurate.

-- keep records of commercial invoices and any customs paperwork for 6 years
+You must keep records of commercial invoices and any customs paperwork.